universuen/3_body/README.md

-# 3_body
+# universal-gravitation
-Simulate the 3-body situation.
+A tiny phsics engine.